McDowell's No.1: Marketing

 McDowell's No.1 is mainly advertised through Bollywood and cricket, as well as sports and music events.
 The brand has associated itself with Bollywood films such as Devdas, Road, Kaante and Stumped, through its Mera No 1 Entertainment banner.

 On 21 August 2009, the brand announced a tie-up with Shillong Lajong F.C., the first team to qualify for the I-League 2009-2010 from North-East India.
 It signed Mahendra Singh Dhoni to a three-year endorsement deal, worth ₹26 crore, for McDowell's No 1 soda.

 McDowell's No.1 Whisky releases special packs to commemorate Holi, Diwali and New Year.
 The brand has sponsored several music concerts in India featuring artists such as Mark Knopfler, Enrique Iglesias, Elton John, Shankar–Ehsaan–Loy, Vishal Dadlani and Shekhar Rajviani, and Rabbi Shergill, Strings, Bombay Vikings, Shibani Kashyap, Abhijeet Sawant, Kailash Kher and Mika Singh.

+Awards

+McDowell's No.1 Platinum Rare Whisky won the Silver Award (91 pts) at the International Wine and Spirit Competition.

+McDowell's No.1 Platinum Whisky won the Silver Award in 2014 and the Bronze Award in 2019 at the International Spirits Challenge.